Read this article – Moving to Marbella… an expat guide – to find out more about moving to this lovely spot in Spain, on the Costa del Sol.

 In the more quieter areas of Marbella though, like the Eastern sector, or Old Town, you can get a lovely one or two-bed apartment for less than €500 per month.

 If you’re looking for a gastronomic delight, a three-course meal will set you back about €30 per person.
-But again, this is dependant on where you decide to eat, as you can easily build up a very expensive restaurant bill of over €200 in the most expensive parts of Marbella.
-But if you’re just grabbing a lunchtime bite to eat, check out The Menu of the Day at cafes dotted around The Old Town, & you’re bound to get something tasty for less than €5.
+But again, this is dependant on where you decide to eat.
+You can easily have a restaurant bill of over €200 in the most expensive parts of Marbella.
+But if you’re just grabbing a lunchtime bite to eat, check out The Menu of the Day at cafes dotted around The Old Town You’re bound to get something tasty for less than €5.

 Marbella experiences hot summers and it’s possible to sunbathe almost every day from June until September with little or no rain.
-Daily highs can reach 35 degrees centigrade, and nights can get as low as 15 degrees.
-If you like to keep an eye on the weather, you can do so here.
+Daily highs can reach 35 C, and nights can go to 15 degrees.

 Things to see, and things to do

-In Marbella you can bathe on pristine white beaches, play golf, go sailing, shop ’til you drop, and eat gastronomic delights ’til you’re fit to burst.
-If you’re an adventurous person who loves nature, you should definitely take a Monte Aventura Andalucia Ecotour through the staggeringly awesome Andalucian countryside.
-You know you won’t miss out on anything because this tour has been given the Certificate of Excellence on Trip Advisor.
+In Marbella you can bathe on pristine white beaches, play golf, go sailing, shop ’til you drop.
+If you’re an adventurous person who loves nature, you should definitely take a Monte Aventura Andalucia Ecotour through the Andalucian countryside.
+This tour has been given the Certificate of Excellence on Trip Advisor.

-There’s also the Lagoland Mountain Lake Center, a brilliant place to spend the day pushing yourself to the limit and becoming one with nature.
+There’s also the Lagoland Mountain Lake Center, a brilliant place to spend the day pushing yourself to the limit.

-Or you can see how the other half live, and go spotting supercars down near the marina.
+Or you could see how the other half live and go spotting supercars down near the marina.

 Food and Drink

 The traditional food of Marbella is Andalucian.
-The types of traditional dishes you’ll find here, like Salmorejo (tomato soup usually served with a boiled egg and ham), and Pringa (a slow-cooked stew, have been passed down from generation to generation.
+You’ll find traditonal dishes here like Salmorejo (tomato soup usually served with a boiled egg and ham), and Pringa (a slow-cooked stew)

-Being a coastal town, fish and seafood plays an essential part in the food there.
-However, at every corner of Marbella you’ll find some of the most amazing restaurants to eat at.
-You can even get a taste of history, by ordering traditional Spanish tapas at El Estrecho, which opened back in 1954.
+Being a coastal town, fish and seafood is essential.
+However, at every corner of Marbella you’ll find some amazing restaurants to eat at.
+There are even traditional Spanish tapas at El Estrecho, which opened back in 1954.
 For a recent list of the greatest restaurants in Marbella today, check out The Culture Trip’s restaurant reviews.

 Other useful information